bluetoothStrawberry/blackfield/README.md

 ```
 ![](images/privs.png)

-Cool both `Backup`and `Restore` privileges are available and enabled!
+Cool! both `Backup`and `Restore` privileges are available and enabled!

 We can leverage our `privs` `SeBackup`and `SeRestore`to steal the database that stores domain credentials `ntds.dit`.

 First wen need to create a shadow copy of the `c:\`drive.
 Because we cannot open the `NTDS.dit`database while it is in use!

-Well, defender is indeed doing it's thing.
+Well, defender is doing it's thing.
 ```powershell
 Get-Process -Name MsMpEng
 ```
 ![](images/defender.png)

-It's better if we do not do anything wild here.
+We better restrain ourselves from doing anything wild here.

-By the way, Now I understand why that `/profile`share looked funky.
+By the way.
+Now I understand why that `/profile`share looked funky.
 They changed the accounts names to be nominal.
-After the `support` account was give some access over `auditor2020`to disable the account.
+Then the  `support` account was given control over `auditor2020`to disable it.
-And that's why we have some control over the object!
+And that's why we were able to change the password!
 Also they created a `svc_backup`to backup and restore the system after the changes.
 Hence, `svc_backup`was operating in the `DC01$` while the auditors were working.
 And that's why we got  the account `ntlm`hash  from  `lsass.exe`.
 A perfect `chain of misfortunes` !

 ![](images/context.png)